Nightdavisao/N7EternalMobile/README.md

 12. Open a command prompt (cmd) on your computer by pressing Windows+R, typing `cmd`, and pressing Enter.
 13. In the command prompt, navigate to the location of the extracted platform-tools folder by using the `cd` command.
 14. Type `adb.exe devices` in the command prompt and press Enter to verify that your device is listed.
+15. Open the engine app at least one time.
-15. If your device is listed, type the following command: `adb.exe push (location path to the 'games' folder) /sdcard/Android/data/org.love2d.android/files/`.
+16. If your device is listed, type the following command: `adb.exe push (location path to the 'games' folder) /sdcard/Android/data/org.love2d.android/files/`.
 Replace `(location path to the 'games' folder)` with the actual path to the `games` folder on your computer.
-16. Press Enter and wait for the transfer to complete.
+17. Press Enter and wait for the transfer to complete.
-17. Launch the LÖVE engine app on your Android device to open and play the game.
+18. Launch the LÖVE engine app on your Android device to open and play the game.
 </details>